 Australian income tax is levied at progressive tax rates.
-The lowest bracket is 0%, known as the tax-free rate for individuals on very low incomes.
-The threshold for this rate has recently been adjusted to $18,200 to compensate for increased in cost of living expenses due to the introduction of the carbon tax.
+The lowest bracket is 0%, known as the tax-free rate for individuals on low incomes.
 Tax rates increase progressively up to 45% for incomes over $180,000.
 In addition to tax there are additional levies for Medicare and the Temporary Budget Repair Levy.
 Individuals on incomes below $18200 are also entitled to a Low Income Tax Offset (LITO).

 |$0 – $18,200||Nil||0%|

 |$18,201 – $37,000||19¢ for each $1 over $18,200||19%|

 |$37,001 – $87,000||$3,572 plus 32.5¢ for each $1 over $37,000||32.5%|

 |$87,001 – $180,000||$19,822 plus 37¢ for each $1 over $87,000||37%|